edefimov/async-sockets/docs/source/processing_data.rst

 SslHandshakeOperation
 =====================

-Normally when you intend to establish secured connection to remote host you use address like *tls://example.com:443* and it works perfect.
+Normally when you intend to establish secured connection with remote host you use address like *tls://example.com:443* and it works perfect.
 With one great disadvantage - connection will be done synchronously even if you have switched socket into non-blocking mode.
 This happens because of SSL handshake procedure required for successful data exchange.